planetfederal/qgis-milstd2525-plugin/docs/source/usage.rst

 Usage
 =====

 The |current_plugin| adds support for MIL-STD-2525 - a standard for joint military symbology - in QGIS.
-In MIL-STD-2525, symbols are composed of several levels of information (for example, *StandardIdentity1*, *Status*, *Icon*, and so on).
+In MIL-STD-2525, marker symbols are composed of several levels of information (for example, *StandardIdentity1*, *Status*, *Icon*, and so on).
 Each level's options are represented by a unique set of one or more digits.
-These specific codes are concatenated into a unique Symbol Identification Code (SIDC) that will determine the look of the final symbol.
+These codes are concatenated into a unique Symbol Identification Code (SIDC) that will determine the look of the final symbol.

 ̣This plugin adds two new capabilities to QGIS:

-* A custom renderer for styling vector layers with SIDC codes in one of its attributes.
+* A custom renderer for styling point vector layers with SIDC codes in one of its attributes.

-* Custom field edit widget for creating and entering SIDC codes by showing all levels of information and their respective options.
+* Custom field edit widget for creating and entering SIDC codes, showing all levels of information and their respective options.

 Custom Renderer
 ---------------